kristianmandrup/infomatrix-blog/_posts/permit-authorize.md

 title: Permit Authorize
 tags:
     - permits
-    - authorize
+    - authorization
     - security
-    - roles
-    - rules
-    - design
 category: authorize
 date: 11-20-2014
 ---

 This post will feature an overview of [Permit Authorize](https://github.com/kristianmandrup/permit-authorize) the default authorization framework for [Dragon Slayer](https://github.com/kristianmandrup/dragonslayer)

+Authorization is to:

+"Determine if a subject (most often a user) has permission to access and/or perform a given action (or set of actions) on a given object or type of object"

 <!--more-->

-Authorization to me is to:

-"determine if a subject (commonly a user) has permission to access and/or perform a given action (or set of actions) on a given object"

 ### Features